Carolingian Empire: Subdivision

 The Frankish kingdom was subdivided by Charlemagne into three separate areas to make administration easier.
-These were the inner "core" of the kingdom (Austrasia, Neustria, and Burgundy) which were supervised directly by the missatica system and the itinerant household.
-Outside this was the regna where Frankish administration rested upon the counts, and outside this was the marcher areas where ruled powerful governors.
+These were the inner "core" of the kingdom (Austrasia, Neustria, and Burgundy), which were supervised directly by the missatica system and the itinerant household.
+Outside this was the regna, where Frankish administration rested upon the counts, and outside this was the marcher areas where ruled powerful governors.
 These marcher lordships were present in Brittany, Spain, and Bavaria.

 Charles also created two sub-kingdoms in Aquitaine and Italy, ruled by his sons Louis and Pepin respectively.
-Bavaria was also under the command of an autonomous governor, Gerold, until his death in 796.
-While Charles still had overall authority in these areas they were fairly autonomous with their own chancery and minting facilities.
+Bavaria was under the command of an autonomous governor, Gerold, until his death in 796.
+While Charles still had overall authority in these areas, they were fairly autonomous with their own chancery and minting facilities.

 Placitum generalis

-The annual meeting, the Placitum Generalis or Marchfield, was held every year (between March and May) at a place appointed by the king.
+The annual meeting, the placitum generalis or Marchfield, was held every year (between March and May) at a place appointed by the king.
 It was called for three reasons: to gather the Frankish host to go on a campaign, to discuss political and ecclesiastical matters affecting the kingdom and to legislate for them, and to make judgments.
-All important men had to go to the meeting and so it was an important way for Charles to make his will known.
-Originally the meeting worked effectively however later it merely became a forum for discussion and for nobles to express their dissatisfaction.
+All important men had to go to the meeting, and so it was an important way for Charles to make his will known.
+Originally the meeting worked effectively; later it merely became a forum for discussion and for nobles to express their dissatisfaction.

 Oaths

 The oath of fidelity was a way for Charles to ensure loyalty from all his subjects.
-As early as 779 he banned sworn guilds between other men so that everyone took an oath of loyalty only to him.
-In 789 (in response to the 786 rebellion) he began legislating that everyone should swear fidelity to him as king, however in 802 he expanded the oath greatly and made it so that all men over age 12 swore it to him.
+As early as 779, he banned sworn guilds between other men so that everyone took an oath of loyalty only to him.
+In 789 (in response to Pepin the Hunchback's rebellion), he began legislating that everyone should swear fidelity to him as king; however, in 802, he expanded the oath greatly and made it so that all men over age 12 swore it to him.